apimatic/apimatic-cli/README.md

 --name                       The name of the generated SDK.
 --email                      The email address of the user's APIMatic account.
 --password                   The password of the user's APIMatic account.
---url                        The URL of the API Description.
+--url                        The URL of the API description.
---file                       The path of the APIDescription file.
+--file                       The path of the API description file.
 ```

 ### Examples